My Ruin: "Beauty Fiend" single

 Despite such abuse, Tairrie has continued to break down barriers for women in rock and metal for over two decades.
 In a 2001 interview she stated: "My opinion is what it is... mine.
 Take it or leave it.
 Respect it or not.
 I will always have my own opinions and I am never be afraid to voice them.
 I don't want to revolutionize anything but myself.
 The more I learn, the more I change and the more I grow.
 I would rather be responsible for helping to open doors for women rather than closing them".

 Furthermore, of the song Beauty Fiend, she stated: "Beauty Fiend is meant to be a real 'f**ck you' of a song...I'm not here to be your sex symbol, I'm not here to be your pretty girl on the cover.
 I'm here to be honest and to be beautiful on the inside while i'm ugly on the outside.
 What I'm giving you is pure.
 It's not f**cking fake or contrived.
 That's what real beauty is."

 The single was released on CD and limited edition 7" vinyl, with 1,000 numbered copies being produced.
 The CD release was backed with the tracks Masochrist and the Black Flag cover of My War.

+In 2004 the band announced that bassist Meghan Maddox had been asked to leave the band.
+No reason for Meghan being asked to leave was given at the time.